-The school is not responsible for lost, borrowed or stolen articles.
-This includes all personal electronic devices.
+The school is not responsible for lost or stolen articles.
+This includes all personal electronic devices such as phones, laptops, or tablets.
+Students should not let these devices out of their possession unless asked for by a teacher or administrator, in which they will be returned.
 All other costly items should be left at home.
-Provisions have been made for storing students' personal property in the P.E. area for students participating in after-school sports.
-There is a locked Lost and Found cabinet outside the Secondary Offices.
-Additionally, valuable items that are found are stored in the Middle School and High SchoolSecondary Offices for safekeeping.
+Provisions have been made for storing students' personal property in the PE area for students participating in after-school sports.
+There is a locked Lost and Found cabinet outside the Middle School and High School Office.
+Additionally, valuable items that are found are stored in the Middle School and High School Office for safekeeping.